Staff

 Sarah-Jane Leipert

-Archaeologist | Technical Writer
+Archaeologist | Technical Writer - Planning Assessment

-Sarah-Jane Leipert works in the Planning Assessment Division.
+Sarah-Jane Leipert works in the Planning Assessment Practice Area.
 Sarah-Jane was awarded a funded research scholarship and earned her PhD in Prehistoric and Romano-British Salt-Production from Bournemouth University, UK.
 She has 20 years of experience in the UK archaeology and historic environment sector, including within planning, research and commercial excavation, national research projects, heritage data collection, management and analysis, heritage at risk, and heritage protection and designation.

 Jessica Lytle

-Lead Archaeologist | Technical Writer & Fieldwork Coordinator
+Lead Archaeologist | Coordinator - Infrastructure

 Ceileighn MacInnis